Skip to main content

 The user flow

-1. Seed document — provide the source text the scenario is built from.
-Optionally, the seed can be enriched with live web and X/Twitter research before the run.
+1. Seed document.
+Provide the source text the scenario is built from.
+The seed can optionally be enriched with live web and X/Twitter research before the run.

 • a deep-analysis report with grounded findings,